abayomipopoola/tictactoe/README.md

 # TicTacToe

-This revised classic game of TicTacToe with Go/HTMX, is a real-time game where two players compete against each other over a network, and other observe the game in progress.
-Read more about implementation details here: link to article
+This is a revised implementation of the original [TicTacToe game](https://github.com/abayomipopoola/tictactoe/tree/single-player), written in Go/HTMX.

 ![tic-tac-toe](./game.png)

-NOTE: You can find the single-player [branch here](https://github.com/abayomipopoola/tictactoe/tree/single-player)
+## Features & Functionality

-## Technology
+I've enhanced the original game with multiplayer functionality over a network, leveraging the long-polling technique for client-server communication.

-The multiplayer function over a network uses the long-polling technique for communication between the client and the server.
-This decision was driven by two main factors: simplicity and the short-lived nature of the application.
-While WebSockets offer continuous real-time updates, setting up a WebSocket server and maintaining a persistent connection can be more complex and resource-intensive than a straightforward long-polling solution, particularly for applications that don't require constant real-time feedback.
+The choice of long-polling over WebSockets is due to its simplicity and the application's short-lived nature.
+While WebSockets provide real-time updates, their setup and maintenance can be more complex and resource-intensive, especially for apps that don't require continuous real-time feedback.

-However, one challenge associated with long-polling is the potential risk of missing game events during brief client disconnections.
-To address this, I integrated a simple message queue data-structure.
-This ensures that even if a client temporarily loses connection or misses a message, it can retrieve missed game events upon reconnection.
-Clients send the timestamp of their last received message to maintain synchronization, allowing the server to provide any updates that might have been missed during disconnections.
+However, long-polling comes with a challenge: the possibility of missing game events during brief disconnections.
+To mitigate this, I implemented a simple PubSub &  Message Queue system on top of the long-polling technique.
+This guarantees that clients can recover any missed game events upon reconnection.
+Clients send the timestamp of their last received message to ensure synchronization, allowing the server to deliver any updates missed during disconnections.

 ### Server